FreeCAD/FreeCAD-documentation/wiki/TechDraw_HorizontalExtentDimension.md

 ## Description

-The Horizontal Extent Dimension tool adds a linear dimension to a View.
+The **TechDraw HorizontalExtentDimension** tool adds a linear dimension to a View.
 The dimension extends from the left most point on the selected objects to the right most point.
 A CosmeticVertex will be placed at each point.

  <img alt="" src=images/TechDraw_Dimension_Horizontal_Extent_example.png  style="width:400px;">
 *Horizontal Extent dimension of B-spline Face*